NBISweden/bird-ringing/README.md

 The database used by this project is a PostgreSQL database running in a Docker container called `database`.
 The name of the database in the container is `ringdb`.
-Apart from the database superuser, `postgres`, there is the application user, `appuser`.
+Apart from the database superuser, `postgres`, there are the two application users `dbadmin` (only used for applying schema migrations) and `dbuser`.

 Direct access to the database can be obtained by exposing the database port for the `database` container in the `docker-compose.yml` file and